CrustaceanKing/Thomas-Wald/About.md

 Some of my biggest inspirations are *Gary Clark Jr. , Royal Blood, Highly Suspect, Iration, Jimi Hendrix, Reignwolf, Trivium, and the Blue Stones*.
 I love making blues rock although I never limit myself creatively, from making a `Metal Album` to making an (upcoming) `Electronica` album.

 Also to clear up the air, the artist `Sean Wald` is where I release all the instrumental music I have made, usually in the form of albums and because of this it has a much quicker turn around time and is generally more fun to make.
-The artist `Thomas Wald` is where I release all my music featuring vocals, usually in the form of singles, and heavily promote my music.
+The artist 'Itto' is my professional page, which I'm starting to ramp up in 2020.
+The artist `Thomas Wald` is where I release all my music featuring vocals, usually in the form of singles, and heavily promote my music, and I have plans to release a cover album on this artist page.
 Due to the complexity of mixing and mastering vocals, these tracks take quite a bit of time, but in comparison to Sean Wald they always out-preform (My highest streaming song *Crossroads* , has nearly **10,000 Streams!** )

 Here's a
 [general link](https://linktr.ee/thomaswald)